Deep Meditations (2018)

-Using custom techniques and tools, very precise journeys are meticulously crafted in the high dimensional learned internal space of the neural networks, to construct these very particular sequences of images and sounds – a controlled exploration of the inner world of the network.
-Given such a diverse dataset, the neural networks are not given any labels about anything that they are exposed to.
+*Given such a diverse dataset, the neural networks are not given any labels regarding the data they are exposed to.
 They are not provided the semantic information to be able to distinguish between different categories of images or sounds, between small or large; microscopic or galactic; organic or human-made.
 Without any of this semantic context, the network analyses and learns purely on aesthetics.
-Swarms of bacteria merge with clouds of nebula; oceanic waves become mountains; flowers become sunsets; blood cells become technical illustrations.
+Swarms of bacteria blend with clouds of nebula; oceanic waves become mountains; flowers become sunsets; blood cells become technical illustrations.

 The multiple channels of video represent related but slightly varied journeys, happening simultaneously.
 These journeys affect each other, but they have different characteristics.
 Some are slower and steadier, focusing on more long term goals, while others are quicker, more exploratory, curious, seeking shorter term rewards.
 Other channels represent the same journeys, but at different points of the networks training history, shedding light on how slightly more exposure to certain types of stimulus can cause the network to reinterpret the same inputs as visually and compositionally related, but with semantically vastly varying results.
 All of the journeys are still somehow in sync, branching and spiralling around each other.

 ‘Deep Meditations’ is a series of works in different formats – including a 1 hour film presented as an immersive, meditative, multi-channel video and sound installation.
 It is a continuation and merger of both the ‘Learning to see‘ and ‘Learning to Listen‘ series of works; using state-of-the-art Machine Learning algorithms as a means of reflecting on ourselves and how we make meaning.